 - full-stack software development for the scientific data repositories.

 Managing the big amounts of scientific data, sharing them online, automation of computational research — all these topics are the applications of materials informatics.
-Do not hesitate to contact for details.
+Would you like to learn more?
+Then please get into contact.

-With the ubiquitous penetration of Internet, browsers became powerful and comfortable web-application platform.
-However the server is normally required, implying such drawbacks as software complexity, traffic overhead, and privacy issues.
-These drawbacks are avoided in the presented web-applications.
-They visualize crystalline structures in common formats (see also other solutions) and identify the space group.
+With the ubiquitous penetration of Internet, the web-browsers became powerful web-applications platform.
+However a centralized web-server is typically required for them, implying such drawbacks as software complexity, traffic overhead, and privacy issues.
+These drawbacks are avoided in the web-applications developed.
+They e.g. visualize crystalline structures in common formats (see also other solutions), identify the space groups, and provide the unified access to the materials APIs.
 The only browser and no plugins are required.
-The web-applications are open-source and ready to be used as the parts of more complex software.
+These web-applications are open-source and ready to be used as the parts of more complex software.

 Artificial intelligence techniques for materials data mining

-In the narrow sense, artificial intelligence is the number of computer science techniques, copying the certain cognitive aspects of the human brain.
-Among them the deep learning and logic reasoning are of special interest.
+In a narrow sense, a special-purpose artificial intelligence is the number of computer science techniques, copying the certain cognitive aspects of the human brain.
+Among them the deep learning and logic reasoning are of the special interest.
 They were already applied in materials design and chemoinformatics.
 The present study aims to review the existing experience and recognize the most promising use cases.
 Using these two artificial intelligence techniques, this study will offer the open-source solutions for some practical materials science problems, concerned with the big amount of data.
-As an introduction, the tutorial to logic reasoning and the toy model of interlocutor are available.
+As an introduction for the curious reader, the logic reasoning tutorial is available.

 NoMaD: Novel Materials Discovery Repository